yanli1215/tp/docs/DeveloperGuide.md

  |_| |_| |_| |_____| |___|   |_____|
  What can I do for you?
- > Use the keyword "LIST (type) " to print the emails by types
+ > Use the keyword "LIST (type) " to print the emails by types !!! type must be one of: [emails, inbox, archive, deleted, draft, junk, sent]!!!
  > Use the keyword "READ (index) " to open the selected email
  > Use the keyword "COMPOSE " to create a draft email
  > Use the keyword "SEND (index of draft) " to send email in the draft folder